 With every purchase, Ammo.com donates to an organization that shares our values.
 Learn More

-The .357 SIG was introduced in 1994 by SIG-SAUER and Federal Premium Ammunition.
-The idea behind the creation of the cartridge was that the power of the .357 Magnum would be put in a rimless cartridge and be designed specifically for use in semi-automatic pistols.
-The .357 Magnum with a 125 grain bullet has been a proven self-defense round for years.
-Police agencies routinely issued it in service revolvers, but the popularity of the 9mm and .40 S&W largely pushed the .357 Mag. out of law enforcement circles.
+SIG-SAUER introduced the .357 SIG in 1994 with Federal Premium Ammunition.
+The intent behind developing the cartridge was to have the power of the .357 Magnum available in a rimless cartridge, and be used specifically in semi auto pistols.
+The 125 grain .357 Magnum bullet was a self-defense round with years of proven effectiveness.
+The cartridge had routinely been issued by police agencies for their service revolvers, but the growing popularity of 9mm and .40 S&W for semi-automatic pistols gradually pushed the .357 Magnum out of law enforcement circles.

-Enter the .357 SIG.
-This cartridge has a case that is based on a .40 S&W case but necked down to accept 0.355 bullets.
-This creates a case that will hold enough powder as well as contain the pressures needed to propel 125 grain bullets in excess of 1350 feet per second.
-This gives superior performance as evidenced by muzzle energy in excess of 500 foot pounds, this puts the .357 SIG is in the same class as the .357 Magnum when using the 125 grain bullets.
+Hence the .357 SIG.
+The case of this cartridge is based on the case for a .40 S&W, but is necked down to accept 0.355" bullets.
+This case holds enough powder to generate the necessary pressures to propel a 125 grain bullet over 1,350 feet per second.
+Muzzle energy exceed 500 foot pounds, truly superior performance that puts the .357 SIG in the same league as the .357 Magnum when firing 125 grain bullets.

-The .357 SIG is not at the head of the pack as far as handgun cartridges used in the law enforcement community go.
-But, the .357 SIG has several prominent law enforcement agencies that use it as their issue sidearm cartridge.
-The Texas Highway Patrol was the first major law enforcement agency to use the .357 SIG as its primary duty cartridge in 1995.
-Federal Agencies using the .357 SIG include the Secret Service, Bureau of Industry and Security and Air Marshals.
-States with law enforcement agencies that have used it, or are using it in their duty pistols include: Texas, North Carolina, Delaware, Oklahoma, Rhode Island, Montana, Tennessee, Mississippi, New Mexico and Virginia.
-Numerous other agencies at the county and city level have also adopted the .357 SIG.
-Most are using SIG pistols; however, the Glock 31 also has a strong presence.
+The .357 SIG is not the most popular law enforcement handgun cartridge, but the .357 SIG is issued by several prominent police agencies as their sidearm cartridge.
+The first major law enforcement agency to issue the .357 SIG for duty was the Texas Highway Patrol in 1995.
+The Secret Service, Bureau of Industry and Security and Air Marshals are federal agencies which use the .357 SIG.
+State law enforcement agencies that used the .357 SIG in the past, or are currently using it in their duty pistols include: Delaware, Mississippi, Montana, New Mexico, North Carolina, Oklahoma, Rhode Island, Tennessee, Texas and Virginia.
+Many other county and city level agencies have also adopted the .357 SIG.
+Most agencies use SIG-SAUER pistols, but many others use the Glock 31.

 Discuss 357 Sig ammunition by adding your comment to the 0 comments below or by asking a new question